 4/ Review and evaluate

-5/ Consider PMI-Lite
+5/ Consider PMI-Lite with William Russell

 6/ Choose your segments carefully

-Some industry verticals have been less affected by COVID-19 than others, so you may want to focus on these.
+Some insurance industry verticals have been less affected by COVID-19 than others, so you may want to focus on these.
 Age demographics are another thing to look at.
 The average age of an IPMI subscriber is somewhere in the region of late 40s to early 50s.
 For the market to perform well, a younger demographic needs to be bought into play.
 So it’s incumbent on all of us to think about how we appeal to younger age segments by focusing on the longer-term value of international health and risk insurance.

-7/ Work with providers on marketing
+7/ Work with providers on digital marketing

 8/ Move beyond expats

-While they are still a significant source of business, expats are now less dominant in the market for international private medical insurance.
+While they are still a significant source of international insurance business, expats are now less dominant in the market for international private medical insurance.
 Other groups, including local nationals, remote workers and students are important potential sources of business.
 So, you need to include them in your prospecting net.

 Recommended content: Recording of a webinar where we discussed tips like this (watch the full webinar).